Beta Capricorni: Properties

-Beta¹ Capricorni
+Beta1 Capricorni

-Beta¹ Capricorni is the more complex of the pair and has a spectrum that is difficult to interpret.
-Its dominant pair of stars are the orange K-type bright giant Beta Capricorni Aa, with an apparent magnitude of +3.08, and the blue-white B-Type main sequence dwarf Beta Capricorni Ab1 with an apparent magnitude of +7.20.
-They are separated by 0.05 arcseconds (5 AU) and have an orbital period of 3.77 years.
+Beta1 Capricorni is the more complex of the pair and has a spectrum that is difficult to interpret.
+Its dominant pair of stars are the orange K-type bright giant Beta Capricorni Aa, and the close binary system Beta Capricorni Ab.
+They are separated by 0.04 arcseconds (5 AU) and have an orbital period of 3.77 years.
+Beta1 Capricorni is sufficiently close to the ecliptic to be occulted by the Moon.